 Cannabis refers to any of the products derived from the cannabis plant.
 There are many common names for cannabis such as marijuana, weed and pot.
 There are also other names for cannabis products depending on what part of the plant was used or how the product was processed.

 Cannabis contains hundreds of chemical substances.
 These chemical substances can affect the way we feel and think.
 Two of the most studied chemicals in cannabis are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).
-Cannabis can be smoked, inhaled as a vapour, added to food or drinks, used as a tincture and topical form.
+Cannabis can be smoked, inhaled as a vapour, added to food or drinks, used as a tincture or taken in capsules.

-Cannabis use has been found to have therapeutic or medicinal effects to improve symptoms for some health conditions.
+Some people use cannabis for therapeutic purposes to improve symptoms for some health conditions.
 However, there are a variety of health risks associated with using cannabis as well.
-Risks associated with cannabis use increase with frequency and length of use.
-Young people are especially vulnerable to the effects of cannabis since brain development is not complete until about the age of 25.
-There are also specific health risks associated with cannabis use for people who are pregnant or breastfeeding.
+Risks associated with cannabis use increase with frequency and length of use, and there are specific risks for young people and people who are pregnant or breastfeeding.